Jerry Karr, Kansas

 Interviewed by Burdett Loomis

-In this 2014 oral history interview, Jim Maag reflects on his service in the Kansas House of Representatives (1969-1976) including his term as Speaker Pro Tem (1975-1976).
+In this 2014 oral history interview, Jim Maag reflected on his service in the Kansas House of Representatives (1969-1976) including his term as Speaker pro tem (1975-1976).
 It was a time of significant change and modernization of the Kansas Legislature and its processes.
-Maag provides a clear view into the evolution of the Legislature into a more professional organization.
+Maag provided a clear view into the evolution of the Legislature into a more professional organization.
 He comments on the bipartisan approaches to policymaking during that era when the urban-rural split affected the dynamic more often than purely partisan considerations.
-He was witness to the impact of the one person, one vote Show Morecourt case as well as the increased number of women legislators and the reduced number of attorneys.
-Jim's recollections draw a vivid picture of an institution in transition.
-His connection with the Legislature continued in his role of legislative liaison for Governor Bennett and later as a lobbyist for the Kansas Bankers Association.
-Show Less
+Maag was witness to the impact of the 'one person, one vote' Show Morecourt case as well as the increased number of women legislators and the reduced number of attorneys.
+His recollections draw a vivid picture of an institution in transition.
+Maag's connection with the Legislature continued in his role of legislative liaison for Governor Bennett and later as a lobbyist for the Kansas Bankers Association.

 John Strickler, Kansas